ybkuroki/go-webapp-sample/README.md

 ## Services
 This sample provides 3 services: book management, account management, and master management.
+Regarding the detail of the API specification, please refer to the 'Using Swagger' section.

 ### Book Management
 There are the following services in the book management.